-This chapter covers the steps required to install components and perform simple maintenance on the SC745TQ-R920B chassis.
-Following the component installation steps in the order given will eliminate most common problems.
+This chapter covers the steps required to install components and perform maintenance on the SC825TQ-R740LP chassis.
+For component installation, follow the steps in the order given to eliminate the most common problems encountered.
 If some steps are unnecessary, skip ahead to the step that follows.
-Refer to Chapter 2 for instructions on installing the system as a 4U rackmount.

-Tools Required: The only tool you will need is a Philips screwdriver.
+Tools Required: The only tool you will need to install components and perform maintenance is a Philips screwdriver.